ikomachi226/mysql-heatwave-workshop_jp/Lab4a/README.md

 ```
 - Once this is done, we need to change the MySQL router configuration to point to the _**mysql-analytics-test**_, using the _**MDS HeatWave Private IP Address**_.
 In a normal scenario, you should modify the MySQL router configuration file, located under _**/etc/mysqlrouter/mysqlrouter.conf**_

-- To speed things up, the MySQL Router installed on this instance has been pre-configured, and you need just to update the place holder already present in the configuration for the _**MDS HeatWave Private IP Address**_, running the following command:
+- To speed things up, the MySQL Router installed on this instance has been pre-configured, and you need just to update the place holder already present in the configuration for the _**MDS HeatWave Private IP Address**_ (for example, 10.0.1.100), running the following command:
 ```
-sudo sed -i 's/destinations =.*/destinations = <put-here-private-ip-address-of-mds-heatwave>/g' /etc/mysqlrouter/mysqlrouter.conf
+sudo sed -i 's/destinations =.*/destinations = 10.0.1.100:3306/g' /etc/mysqlrouter/mysqlrouter.conf
 ```
 _**Where do I get the MDS HeatWave IP Private address?**_
 Go to: _**Main Menu >> Databases >> DB Systems >>**_ Click on _**mysql-analytics-test >>**_ Check for _**Private IP**_ (as per picture below).